douglasgreen/outlines/language/spanish/grammar.en.md

 **Complemento (Complement)**: A word or phrase that completes the meaning of a predicate.

 **Participio (Participle)**: A form of a verb that is used in a sentence to modify a noun, noun phrase, verb, or verb phrase, and can also be used as an adjective.

+## Frequently Asked Questions

+1. **What is the difference between “ser” and “estar”?**
+   - “Ser” is used for permanent or lasting attributes, like identity or origin.
+“Estar” is for temporary states, locations, or conditions.

+2. **How do gender and number agreement work in Spanish?**
+   - Nouns have genders (masculine or feminine) and are either singular or plural.
+Adjectives and articles must match the gender and number of the nouns they describe.

+3. **What are the Spanish definite and indefinite articles?**
+   - Definite articles (the) are “el” (masculine singular), “la” (feminine singular), “los” (masculine plural), “las” (feminine plural).
+Indefinite articles (a, an, some) are “un” (masculine singular), “una” (feminine singular), “unos” (masculine plural), “unas” (feminine plural).

+4. **How do you form the past tense in Spanish?**
+   - There are two simple past tenses: Preterite (for completed actions) and Imperfect (for ongoing or repeated past actions).

+5. **What is the subjunctive mood and when is it used?**
+   - The subjunctive mood expresses wishes, doubts, hypotheticals, or non-real situations.
+It's often used after expressions of desire, emotion, doubt, or uncertainty.

+6. **What are reflexive verbs and how are they used?**
+   - Reflexive verbs indicate that the subject performs an action on itself.
+They are used with reflexive pronouns like “me”, “te”, “se”.

+7. **How do you form the future tense in Spanish?**
+   - The future tense is formed by adding endings to the infinitive form of the verb (e.g., hablaré, comerás).

+8. **What are direct and indirect object pronouns, and how are they used?**
+   - Direct object pronouns replace the noun directly receiving the action, while indirect object pronouns replace the noun indirectly affected by the action.

+9. **What is the difference between “por” and “para”?**
+   - “Por” is used for reasons or motives, means of doing something, or duration.
+“Para” is used for purposes, destinations, or deadlines.

+10. **How are questions formed in Spanish?**
+    - Invert the subject and verb and add question marks at the beginning and end of the sentence.

+11. **What are demonstrative adjectives in Spanish?**
+    - Demonstrative adjectives point out which noun you're talking about (this/these, that/those): este, esta, estos, estas, ese, esa, esos, esas.

+12. **How do you use possessive adjectives?**
+    - They show ownership or relationships between people.
+They agree in gender and number with the noun they modify (mi, tu, su, nuestro, vuestro).

+13. **What is the gerund and how is it used in Spanish?**
+    - The gerund is used for continuous actions, similar to the English -ing form.
+It's formed with -ando (for -ar verbs) or -iendo (for -er/-ir verbs).

+14. **How do you use “gustar” and similar verbs?**
+    - “Gustar” means “to be pleasing to”.
+Use it with indirect object pronouns (me, te, le, nos, os, les) to indicate who likes something.

+15. **What is the difference between “saber” and “conocer”?**
+    - “Saber” is used for knowing information or how to do something.
+“Conocer” is used for being familiar with people, places, or things.

+16. **How do you form the conditional tense in Spanish?**
+    - The conditional tense is formed by adding the endings -ía, -ías, -ía, -íamos, -íais, -ían to the infinitive.

+17. **What are prepositions and how are they used in Spanish?**
+    - Prepositions are words that link nouns, pronouns, or phrases to other words in a sentence (e.g., a, de, en, con, para, por).

+18. **How do you form negative sentences in Spanish?**
+    - Place “no” before the verb.
+If there are other negative words (nada, nadie, nunca), the “no” is sometimes omitted.

+19. **What are the comparative and superlative forms in Spanish?**
+    - Comparative: más/menos + adjective + que (more/less than).
+Superlative: el/la/los/las + más/menos + adjective (the most/least).

+20. **What is the imperative mood and how is it used?**
+    - The imperative mood is used for commands.
+The forms vary for tú, usted, nosotros, and vosotros commands.